 Leveling by volume

 In its pure form, Lean teaches us to pull work only when there is a demand for it, or in other words, when it is requested by customers.
-However, in some industries processing work this way is not practical when there is a constant stream of new orders.
+However, in some industries, processing work this way is not practical when there is a constant stream of new orders.
 Irrelevant of your industry, it is highly unlikely to receive an equal amount of orders each day or even week or month.

 To achieve a continuous flow of work, Heijunka provides you with the opportunity to level your production volume depending on the average demand.

-So if you receive 10 orders per week on average but their number is fluctuating by the day (e.g. Monday 5; Tuesday 1; Wednesday 2, etc.), you just need to adjust your capacity to meet the average demand.
+So if you receive 10 orders per week on average but their number is fluctuating by the day (e.g., Monday 5; Tuesday 1; Wednesday 2, etc.), you need to adjust your capacity to meet the average demand.
 In a continuous flow, this would mean producing 2 products per day (in case of a 5-day work week) to meet demand.

 Leveling by type

-Basically, it is a system that visualizes the demand for each product and according to the average demand it levels a production sequence for achieving an optimal flow.
+Basically, it is a system that visualizes the demand for each product, and according to the average demand, it levels a production sequence for achieving an optimal flow.

 What Is Jidoka?

 Meeting demand is important, delivering a product with an unquestionable value is even more so.
 This is where Jidoka comes in.
-It is a method for ensuring a built-in quality of a product.
+It is a method for ensuring the built-in quality of a product.
 Also known as “autonomation”, Jidoka allows you to stop the production process as soon as you see an imperfection.